Our work > Habitat-based conservation in China

 Partner: Kunming Botanical Garden, Chinese Academy of Science (CAS)

-A survey has been carried out to establish an inventory of the wood flora of the Zhibenshan Mountains, West Yunnan, a subtropical to temperate forest habitat with an exceptional plant diversity extending over 10000 h,
+Extensive surveys have been carried out to establish an inventory of the woody flora of the Zhibenshan Mountains, West Yunnan, a subtropical to temperate forest habitat with an exceptional plant diversity extending over 10,000 hectares.

 Planting for population reinforcement Transporting sedlings to the planting site